 Is Bitcoin Trading Halal?

-It depends on scholarly rulings and how trades are executed.
-Some permit its use as a currency, while others deem speculative trading patterns impermissible.
+It depends on scholarly rulings and on how trading is conducted.
+Some allow Bitcoin as a currency-like asset, while others restrict trades that resemble speculative patterns.

 Is Bitcoin Mining Halal?